-A. Cleaning of exterior surfaces of the curtain wall

-- 1. Building wipe-down including any installed hardware cloth shall be performed from the existing scaffold system, within the protected area of the scaffold enclosure. - 2.
-Cleaning protocol shall be in accordance with the NYC DEP's WTC Dust/Residue Roof & Façade Cleaning Procedures. - 3.
+- A. Cleaning of exterior surfaces of the curtain wall - 1.
+Building wipe-down including any installed hardware cloth shall be performed from the existing scaffold system, within the protected area of the scaffold enclosure. - 2.
+Cleaning protocol shall be in accordance with the NYC DEP's WTC Dust/Residue Roof & Façade Cleaning Procedures. - Any foreign materials found on façade ledges shall be bagged and turned over to the Office of Chief Medical Examiner (OCME).
 Broken glass, found in remaining sections of the curtain wall, shall be double bagged for disposal as asbestos, at a minimum. - 4.
-Hardware cloth (1/4" Hardware cloth (1/4" spacing, wire nonporous metal mesh/screen) has been installed on the exterior side of existing glass windows.
-This material will be cleaned, properly packaged and disposed of as asbestos waste.

-B. Removal of non-friable asbestos caulking materials
+Hardware cloth (1/4" hardware cloth (1/4" spacing, wire nonporous metal mesh/screen) has been installed on the exterior side of existing glass windows.
+This material will be cleaned, properly packaged and disposed of as asbestos waste. - B. Removal of non-friable asbestos caulking materials - 1.
+Non-friable asbestos caulking mastic materials were used in the assembly of the building's exterior aluminum column enclosures and associated façade curtain-wall panels.
+These

-- 1. Non-friable asbestos caulking mastic materials were used in the assembly of the building's exterior aluminum column enclosures and associated façade curtain-wall panels.
-These seams run vertically and are located approximately every 8" across the three (3) faces of each aluminum column enclosure and on the connection seams of the aluminum fascia. - 2.
+- seams run vertically and are located approximately every 8" across the three (3) faces of each aluminum column enclosure and on the connection seams of the aluminum fascia. - 2.
 After environmental cleanup of the curtain wall, including cleaning of exterior surfaces, and abatement of interior containment areas within a multiple floor grouping has been completed, the removal of column enclosures, with asbestos containing caulking material, shall be able to commence.
 To ensure complete removal of the asbestos caulk, the entire aluminum column enclosure shall be removed and handled as asbestos waste.
 Although it is not our intent, in the unlikely event that the interior, or exterior, surface of a column enclosure is unable to be cleaned, the abatement of that column enclosure shall be performed within a tent enclosure in accordance with variance 05-0427, variance amendment #3 and cleaned prior to disposal, as asbestos waste. - As a result of the successful implementation of a pilot program to monitor fiber release during the removal of the aluminum column enclosures, work with approved equipment and without tents or other negative pressure enclosures has been approved by the NYSDOL for work under the approved variance. - 4.
 Removal of column enclosures and fascia shall be performed by shearing the aluminum into manageable sections, using methods and equipment approved for use by the NYSDOL. - 5.
 Column sections shall be pulled into the floor of the building and wrapped, individually or in groups of multiple sections, in two (2) layers of 6-mil polyethylene, in preparation for transport and disposal, as asbestos waste.